 52-Week Savings Tracker Printable

-The 52 Week Challenge savings worksheet differs in that it gives a structured timeline and savings schedule.
+The 52 Week Challenge savings worksheet is a yearly savings tracker.
+It differs from other savings tracking tools in that it gives a structured timeline and savings schedule.
 With a 52-Week Money savings sheet, you are motivated to save $1,378 over the period of 1 year.

 Not only will the 52 weeks of savings yield a nice little pile of cash, but it also promotes the routine act of saving money.
 Once you get into the habit of saving, future saving becomes so much easier.